Carter PAV: Design

 Computer aided design and X-plane flight simulation were used during development.

 Unlike the twin-boom CarterCopter, the PAV has a single tailboom.
 A tilting mast allows the rotor to be tilted 15 degrees forward and 30 degrees aft to allow different centres of gravity and wing angle-of-attacks.

-Helicopter rotors are designed to operate at a fixed RPM (within in a narrow range of a few percent), whereas Carter uses RPM ranges between 100 and 350.
+Helicopter rotors are designed to operate at a fixed RPM (within a narrow range of a few percent), whereas Carter uses RPM ranges between 100 and 350.
 Most aircraft have two energy parameters (speed and altitude) which the pilot can trade between, but Carter technology attempts to use rotor rotation as a third energy parameter.

-The purpose of the Slowed Rotor/Compound aircraft is to enhance the flight envelope compared to fixed-wing aircraft, helicopters and traditional autogyros, by minimizing the dangerous areas of the stall speed diagram/height-velocity diagram as well as moving the speed limit up.
+The purpose of the Slowed Rotor/Compound aircraft is to enhance the flight envelope compared to fixed-wing aircraft, helicopters and traditional autogyros, by minimizing the dangerous areas of the stall speed diagram/height–velocity diagram as well as moving the speed limit up.

 The PAV has traditional airplane-like controls (Vernier type), but the stick also controls the rotor.
 Most controls were automated in 2011, and jump-takeoff is performed at the push of a button.

 Materials used include glass fiber, aluminum, titanium, and steel, as well as autoclaved carbon/epoxy prepreg with aramid honeycomb core on the PAV-II.
 The tip weights had been made of tungsten, while the current (2013) are made of steel.

 Suppliers for the aircraft include Blue Mountain Avionics for avionics and air-to-ground video and telemetry, and Sky Ox Oxygen Systems as the PAV is not pressurized.

 60 channels of information convey sensor measurements from the aircraft to a ground computer, and 4 video cameras tape the flights.
 The engine is equipped with a performance enhancement system by Nitrous Express.